stivenson/Hapi-Study/README.md

  1. Install mysql version 5.6.x and create a database called hapimysql.

+ 2. Change connection data to mysql in /hapi-rest-mysql/api/config.js with your connection data.

- 2. After, run the following sql into hapimysql database:
+ 3. After, run the following sql into hapimysql database:

 ```mysql